-SPE’s Decorating & Assembly Division will host a half-day of programming at ANTEC 2014, which will take place April 28-30 at the Rio All-Suites Hotel & Casino in Las Vegas, NV.
-ANTEC 2014 is the world’s largest plastics technical conference, and hundreds of original, peer-reviewed papers on all aspects of plastics technology and business will be presented.
+SPEs Decorating & Assembly Division will host a half-day of programming at ANTEC 2014, to be held April 28-30 at the Rio All-Suites Hotel & Casino in Las Vegas, NV.
+ANTEC 2014 is the worlds largest plastics technical conference, and hundreds of original, peer-reviewed papers on all aspects of plastics technology and business will be presented.
 Full event details, including registration information, is available at www.4spe.org.

 Surface Modification of Polymeric Surfaces using Reactive Gas Technology

 Traditional methods to activate surfaces include corona and plasma treatment, which have some drawbacks.
 This presentation describes a technology for modifying polymeric substrates which has proven effective for improving the performance of existing products and for facilitating activation of “difficult-to-modify” materials, such as PP and PE.
 The treatment involves using Inhance Technologies proprietary reactive gas atmosphere technology to create permanent high surface energy.
 The treatment can be carried out on three-dimensional and two-dimensional structures.
 The treatment gives tenacious adhesion and allows use of a broad array of continuous phase systems including epoxies, polyester, polyurethane, concrete, water-based coatings and others.
 The surface modification chemistry can be very rapid – often a few seconds – which enables processing to be done continuously and on-line.

 The Effect of Openair® Atmospheric Plasma on the Adhesion of UV-Curable Coatings to Plastics